Devanshk11/Devanshk11/README.md

 <h2 align="left">🙋 About Me :</h2>

  **Hi 👋!
-My name is Devansh and I'm an Aspiring Data Science Student!**
+My name is Devansh and I'm a Future Roboticist studying at the University of Bristol**

 🔭 I’m currently working on Machine Learning models and algorithms </br>
 🤝 I’m looking for help with OpenAI Generative Pre-trained models (GPT-3) </br>
-🌱 I’m currently learning about RPA (Robotic Process Automation) </br>
+🌱 I’m currently learning about RPA (Robotic Process Automation) and Machine Vision application on an industry scale </br>
 💬 Ask me about Web Development